 June is National Indigenous History Month in Canada, with June 21 designated as National Indigenous Peoples Day.

-Over the decades, Indigenous athletes have contributed greatly to our legacy at the Olympic Games.
+Over the decades, Indigenous athletes have contributed greatly to Team Canada’s legacy at the Olympic Games.
 To honour them, here are just a few of the athletes of First Nations, Inuit, and Métis heritage who have distinguished themselves with their journey through sport.

 Two-time Olympic medallist Alwyn Morris hails from the Mohawk nation from Kahnawake, located south of Montreal.

 Morris is known for his inspiring podium appearance during the Los Angeles 1984 Olympic Games, as he stood alongside his kayaking partner Hugh Fisher.

 When the duo won gold in the K-2 1000m, Morris held up an eagle feather to symbolize honour, friendship, and life.
 It was a tribute to his late grandfather, who inspired his athletic career, and a way to honour his First Nations heritage.

 After the Games, Morris used his Olympic status to develop a sport program for Indigenous youth in Canada called the Alwyn Morris Education and Athletic Foundation.

 A member of the Sioux nation, Angela Chalmers is an Olympic medallist in track and field and one of the most accomplished Indigenous athletes in Canadian history.